Scale without conformal invariance from integrable deformations of coset CFTs: The -models on and

 where we defined the function $\r := \sqrt{1 - x^2_0 - x^2_1}$.
 The coordinates $x_0$ and $x_1$ must take values such that the combination in the square root of the previous expression is non-negative.
 Moving to the components of $g_{\m\n}$ we find

 where for the sake of a better presentation we define

-Clearly, the metric $G_{\m\n}$ given in \eqref{LambdaDeformedMetric}, \eqref{LambdaZeroMetric} and \eqref{MetricDef} respects the symmetry \eqref{LambdaModelSymmetry}, without altering the coordinates, and the $\mathbb{Z}_2$ grading $\lambda\to-\lambda$.
+Clearly, the metric $G_{\m\n}$ given in \eqref{LambdaDeformedMetric}, \eqref{LambdaZeroMetric} and \eqref{MetricDef} respects the symmetry \eqref{LambdaModelSymmetry}, without altering the coordinates.
+In addition, the metric is invariant under the $\mathbb{Z}_2$ grading $\lambda\to-\lambda$ provided that the coordinates map as $(x_0,x_1)\mapsto(-x_0,-x_1)$ or $(x_0,\phi)\mapsto(-x_0,\pi+\phi)$.
 Regarding the rest of the background fields, it turns out that this $\s$-model has vanishing antisymmetric field but it is supported by a non-trivial scalar field $\Phi$ given below